sshyran/tvb-recon/README.md

     <br> This is a pegasus specific configuration file.
 It just defined the paths to sites.xml, rc.txt, tc.txt and rc_out.txt.
 - rc.txt
     <br> Inside this file, the inputs should be defined in a key-value format, where value is the path to the input file.
     <br> During the pipeline run, the rc.txt will be filled in with all the generated files and their paths.
+This mapping is important to keep especially in case of a partial rerun.
 - rc_out.txt
     <br> Using this file, the output can be structured in a similar way as the input.
 - sites.xml